• Loading stock data...

 One of Sunday’s filings includes more details.
 The document says Grand Slam hired the firm PJT Partners to go out into the market to get investors.
 PJT contacted more than 150 potential investors from January to March 2025 and held more than 30 pitch meetings, but “many potential investors declined to move forward, citing concerns over the early-stage nature of the league, the absence of operating results, and the uncertainties surrounding media and sponsorship revenue,” the filing says.
 Another reason was “the lack of a committed lead investor,” a different filing from Sunday says.

 The league also proposed its 13-week budget, a standard time frame for companies going through Chapter 11; the proposal covers Dec.
 19, 2025 through March 20, 2026.
-Nearly a million dollars of the proposed budget is set aside for marketing and PR, despite the league having no planned events in this time period.
+More than $600,000 of the proposed budget is set aside for marketing and PR, despite Grand Slam having no planned events in this time period, and a large chunk of money is set aside to recruit athletes back to the league.

-The league proposed a budget that would have total operating expenses of $1.5 million by March 20.
+The league proposed a budget that would have total operating expenses of more than $1.5 million by March 20.
 The biggest single anticipated expense would cover payroll with more than $420,000.
-The next largest expenses would all be for maintaining its image: $400,000 for “marketing,” $225,000 for its new public relations firm Kekst CNC, and $200,000 for “event marketing.”
-Another $200,000 is slated for “consultants.”
+The next largest expenses would be $400,000 for forward-looking “racer contract guarantees,” $400,000 divided evenly between “marketing” and “event marketing,” and $225,000 for “consultants.”

 When the proposed budget period ends in March, the league would have burned through most of its $143,000 in cash and the $2.9 million DIP loan from Winners Alliance, and have just under $13,000 left over, the filing says.